What Is An IP Address? A Comprehensive Guide To Internet Protocol

 IPv6 uses eight groups of four hexadecimal characters to create new combinations for IP addresses.
 An IPv6 address might look something like this:

 Using this format, there are 340,282,366,920,938,463,463,374,607,431,768,211,456 IP addresses available.
 This is, in theory, more than we’ll ever need.

 What are IP address security threats and how to protect your IP address

 You should already know that there are risks associated with surfing the internet, but do you know about the specific risks associated with your IP address being shared online?
 Here are just a few.

 Tracking your location

-As well as being a kind of digital address that helps communicate data, your IP address can also be used to reveal your physical location via the public internet.
+As well as being a kind of digital address that helps communicate data, your IP address can also reveal your physical location via the public internet.

-Geolocation tools can be used to associate your IP address with a specific region, state or city.
+Geolocation tools can associate your IP address with a specific region, state or city.
 With the right skills and know-how, hackers might be able to track down your geolocation too.

 Attacking your network